- Multi-billionaire funder of leftwing causes and groups

 SOROS AND THE ARAB SPRING

-The so-called “Arab Spring,” which began in late 2010, was a momentous series of popular uprisings that swept – in rapid succession and with varying degrees of intensity and effect – through a host of countries in the Middle East and North Africa: Tunisia, Algeria, Egypt, Lebanon, Yemen, Libya, Morocco, Jordan, Bahrain, Iraq, Syria, and Iran.
-By February 2011, Tunisian president Ben Ali had stepped down after 22 years in power, and Egyptian president Hosni Mubarek had abdicated after 30 years.
-For the most part, the Western media – and the American left in particular – promoted the notion that the events in the Arab world were organic eruptions of rebellion launched spontaneously by oppressed populations who would no longer tolerate political tyranny and economic deprivation, and who longed to quench their own thirst for freedom and democracy.
+The so-called “Arab Spring,” which began in late 2010, was a momentous series of popular uprisings that swept—in rapid succession and with varying degrees of intensity and effect—through a host of countries in the Middle East and North Africa: Algeria, Bahrain, Egypt, Iran, Iraq, Jordan, Lebanon, Libya, Morocco, Syria, Tunisia, and Yemen.
+By February 2011, Tunisian president Zine al-Abedine Ben Ali had stepped down after 22 years in power, and Egyptian president Hosni Mubarek had abdicated after 30 years.
+For the most part, the Western media—and the American left in particular—promoted the notion that the events in the Arab world were organic eruptions of rebellion launched spontaneously by oppressed populations who would no longer tolerate political tyranny and economic deprivation, and who longed to quench their own thirst for freedom and democracy.

 Over time, it would become apparent that however strong the popular support for the Arab uprisings may have been, the hidden hand of an Islamist movement was also at work in fomenting and sustaining the revolts.
 This reality was driven home dramatically in the political events that took place where regimes had fallen.
-In post-Mubarak Egypt, this meant the rising influence of the Muslim Brotherhood – the ideological forebear of both Hamas and al Qaeda, and the spearhead of a movement aiming to establish a worldwide Islamic caliphate (or kingdom) ruled by strict Islamic Law (Sharia).
-And in Tunisia, the first free elections of the post-Saleh era resulted in the triumph of the al-Nahda party, an Islamist movement which had opposed, sometimes violently, the existing regime.
+In post-Mubarak Egypt, this meant the rising influence of the Muslim Brotherhood—the ideological forebear of both al Qaeda and Hamas, and the spearhead of a movement aiming to establish a worldwide Islamic caliphate (or kingdom) ruled by strict Islamic Law (Sharia).
+And in Tunisia, the first free elections following the longstanding regime of President Zine al-Abedine Ben Ali resulted in the triumph of the al-Nahda party, an Islamist movement which had opposed, sometimes violently, the existing regime.
 In short, the Arab Spring evolved into a Muslim Winter.

 Notwithstanding these developments, Soros in late 2011 said: "A lot of positive things are happening.
 I see Africa together with the Arab Spring as areas of progress.
 The Arab Spring was a revolutionary development."